glindsell/free-peer/stream-meshed/README.md

 # Helloworld-app

+## WIP - This code is in experimental phase and is currently set up to highlight the issue raised here: https://github.com/linkerd/linkerd2/issues/2120 and therefore *WILL NOT RUN SUCCESSFULLY*

 ## Description
 This app demonstrates a GRPC server and client communicating in a multi node k8s cluster, with load balancing applied between three pods using Linkerd.